flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

         .. code-block:: yaml

             admin:
-                # Update with the admin's endpoint.
-You must keep the 3 forward-slashe after dns:
+                # Update with the flyteAdmin's endpoint.
+You must keep the 3 forward-slashes after dns:
-                endpoint:: dns:///<admin's url>
+                endpoint: dns:///<flyteAdmin's url>

                 # Update auth type to `Pkce` or `ClientSecret`
                 authType: Pkce

                 # Set to the clientId (will be used for both Pkce and ClientSecret flows)
-                # Leave empty to use the value discovered through flyteadmins Auth discovery endpoint.
+                # Leave empty to use the value discovered through flyteAdmin's Auth discovery endpoint.
                 clientId: <Id>

                 # Set to the location where the client secret is mounted.